TCR Denmark Touring Car Series

-The TCR Denmark Touring Car Series is a touring car racing series based in Denmark.
+The TCR Denmark Touring Car Series was a touring car racing series based in Denmark.
+It began in 2020 and folded following the 2025 season due to the promoter stepping down.

-The TCR Denmark Touring Car Series debuted in 2020, running five events.

 Background

 The TCR Touring Car formula is recognised as a popular and affordable type of series in motorsport.
-The TCR Denmark Touring Car Championship will open up new opportunities for Danish drivers and will be a new way for national drivers to move up to larger TCR international series among more professional drivers.
+The TCR Denmark Touring Car Championship provides opportunities for Danish drivers and a way for national drivers to move up to larger TCR international series among professional drivers.

 Martin Jensen, who entered in the Danish round of the 2019 TCR Scandinavia Touring Car Championship at Jyllands-Ringen, will act as the CEO for the series.
 Jensen stated that "Our aim was presenting the best of Touring Car racing to the Danish fans at all the Danish racetracks".

 The series will also re-introduce Touring car racing to Denmark for the first time since the Danish Touringcar Championship, which folded in 2010 to create the Scandinavian Touring Car Championship.